 Can trees solve the climate crisis?
 Unfortunately, No. Note on Bastin et al.’s erratum (2020)

-August 14, 2020 by John Sterman (1), Florian Kapmeier (2)
+By John Sterman (1), Florian Kapmeier (2)

 (1) – MIT Sloan School of Business; (2) – ESB Business School at Reutlingen University